Management of significant proximal left anterior descending coronary artery disease

 This topic will discuss both the choice between medical therapy and revascularization for treatment of proximal LAD disease in stable patients as well as the choice between coronary artery bypass graft surgery and percutaneous coronary intervention in those patients in whom revascularization is chosen.
 This discussion will focus on the outcomes of survival, myocardial infarction, and revascularization rates.
 Revascularization to improve angina refractory to medical therapy in patients for whom survival will not be improved is discussed separately.
 (See "Stable ischemic heart disease: Indications for revascularization" and "Stable ischemic heart disease: Overview of care".)

 The management of patients with stable, nonproximal LAD disease is similar to disease identified in the circumflex and right coronary arteries.
-(See "Stable ischemic heart disease: Indications for revascularization" and "Bypass surgery versus percutaneous intervention in the management of stable angina pectoris: Recommendations".)
+(See "Stable ischemic heart disease: Indications for revascularization" and "Revascularization in patients with stable coronary artery disease: Coronary artery bypass graft surgery versus percutaneous coronary intervention".)

 The discussion of coronary artery revascularization in the large subgroup of patients with diabetes is found elsewhere.
 (See "Coronary artery revascularization in patients with diabetes mellitus and multivessel coronary artery disease".)